ZhouTimeMachine/note/docs/courses/toc/index.md

 - [Undecidability](undecidability.md)

 After I have completed this course, I'm still taking notes of TOC, useful things are in [After Story](after_story.md)

+## Acknowledgement

+The contributions of [TonyCrane](https://github.com/TonyCrane) and [FrightenedFoxCN](https://github.com/FrightenedFoxCN) to mkdocs-tikzautomata-plugin are acknowledged.